Skip to main content

 Program Details

 The CEI Graduate Fellowship Program funds exceptional researchers studying energy across a variety of fields at the University of Washington, including chemistry, chemical engineering, electrical & computer engineering, mechanical engineering, materials science & engineering, physics, energy equity, public policy, international studies, and political science, to apply their talents to clean energy research projects.
-CEI Fellows conduct cutting-edge, original research that advances the adoption of scalable clean energy solutions, while also engaging in professional development events and outreach activities.
+CEI Graduate Fellows conduct cutting-edge, original research that advances the adoption of scalable and equitable clean energy solutions, while also engaging in professional development events and outreach activities.
 Fellows cultivate their science communication skills while also improving public understanding and awareness of contemporary issues in clean energy.

 Objective and Focus